octelium/playground/README.md

 ## Steps

 1. Run the current Repo in a Codespace via the green "Code" button on top of this page.
 You might probably also need to wait a minute or 2 after the Codespace is initialized since the microVM host CPUs are usually busy at startup.
 This has nothing to do with this repo or Octelium.
-It's just how Codespaces operate at initialization.
+It's just due to Codespace's heavy CPU usage upon initialization.

 2. Run the `install.sh` script as follows: